brandonhorst/elliptical/doc/basics/options.md

+# Options

 When elliptical is traversing a `Component` tree, it does so using `option`s.
-These `option`s are what is ultimately returned.
+These `option`s are what is ultimately returned by a parse.

 An `option` is just a plain Javascript object.
 It looks something like this: